casbin/casbin-website/docs/Adapters.md

 ### Who is responsible to create the DB?

 As a convention, the adapter should be able to automatically create a database named ``casbin``  if it doesn't exist and use it for policy storage.
-Please use the MySQL adapter as a reference implementation: https://github.com/casbin/mysql-adapter
+Please use the Xorm adapter as a reference implementation: https://github.com/casbin/xorm-adapter